Khojimat Erkinov: Club career

-He made his debut in the Uzbekistan Super League for Kokand 1912 on 30 July 2019 in a game against Sogdiana Jizzakh.
+He made his debut in the Uzbekistan Super League for Kokand 1912 on 30 July 2019 in a game against Sogdiana.

 On 8 July 2022, Erkinov signed a three-year contract with Russian Premier League club FC Torpedo Moscow.
+On 4 July 2023, Erkinov returned to Pakhtakor on a season-long loan.

+On July 15, 2025, he returned to Pakhtakor.

 International

 He made his debut for main team, Uzbekistan on 3 September 2020 in a Friendly match against Tajikistan.
 On 23 September 2022, Erkinov scored his first goal in a friendly match against Cameroon.